 - Serve with a few grinds of freshly ground black pepper and a sprinkling of fresh thyme leaves.

-Note: Feel free to substitute different vegetables, such as baby potatoes (halved), sweet potatoes (cut into 1-inch chunks), large broccoli or cauliflower florets, or even grapes.
+Note: Feel free to substitute different vegetables, such as baby potatoes (halved), sweet potatoes (cut into 1-inch chunks), large broccoli or cauliflower florets.
 (If using potatoes, do not line the pan with foil, as they are prone to sticking.)

 You can substitute any vegetables you have going.
 Just be sure to stage the cooking time accordingly.